-Yes, you can visit and it can be combined in the trek itinerary.
-You can visit Tilicho Lake and cross Thorong La pass but you need 3 extra days with Annapurna circuit trek itinerary.
+Yes, you can visit and it can be combined with the trek itinerary.
+You can visit Tilicho Lake and cross Thorong La pass but you need 3 extra days with the Annapurna circuit trek itinerary.

 Note: This is a full itinerary of Annapurna Circuit with Annapurna Base Camp Trek designed for you to make your trek easy.
 You can customize your trek according to the places you want to visit.
-Real Adventure Nepal tours & travels provides you with a complete plan of your trek and organizes a hassle-free trip.
+Real Adventure Nepal tours & travels provide you with a complete plan of your trek and organize a hassle-free trip.
 You can visit our website for further inquiries.